vimeo/groupcache/README.md

 u.Set("peer1-url", "peer2-url", "peer3-url")

-// Define a BackendGetter (here as a function) for retrieving data getter := GetterFunc(func(_ context.Context, key string, dest Codec) error {
+// Define a BackendGetter (here as a function) for retrieving data getter := GetterFunc(func(ctx context.Context, key string, dest Codec) error {
    // Define your method for retrieving non-cached data here, i.e. from a database })

 // Create a new Galaxy within the Universe with a name, the max capacity of cache space you would
-// like to allocate, and your BackendGetter.
-The hotcache defaults to 1/8 of the total cache size,
-// the Promoter defaults to a simple QPS comparison, and the maximum number of hotcache candidates
-// defaults to 100; these can be overwritten with variadic options (WithHotCacheRatio() used below
-// as an example to make the hotcache 1/4 the total cache size) g := u.NewGalaxy("galaxy-1", 1 << 20, getter, WithHotCacheRatio(4))
+// like to allocate, and your BackendGetter g := u.NewGalaxy("galaxy-1", 1 << 20, getter)

 // In order to receive Fetch requests from peers over HTTP or gRPC, we must register this universe
 // to handle those requests